 The sweat glands are controlled by the sympathetic nervous system and react directly to the smallest emotional, physical or mental changes.
 A rise in skin conductance is clearly visible under the influence of stress.

-A small finger sensor to monitor your skin conductance, a direct indicator of your relaxation or stress.
-Connects via the microphone input of your smartphone.
+If GSR data is to be collected for your cohort, a small finger sensor will be used to to monitor your skin conductance, a direct indicator of your relaxation or stress.
+The device will connect to the headphone jack of your smartphone.

 You can research more here: https://www.mindfield.de